-Accounting (BBA) Accounting (BBA) Accounting (transfer agreements) Major (Bachelor of Business Administration) The Associate of Applied Science (AAS) degree must have been earned after May 2006 for Western Technical College (WTC) graduates.
+Accounting (BBA) Accounting (transfer agreements) Major (Bachelor of Business Administration) The Associate of Applied Science (AAS) degree must have been earned after May 2006 for Western Technical College (WTC) graduates.
 Students may not begin these specifically-articulated transfer programs or be considered a student in these programs until the AAS degree has been completed and documented on the technical college transcript.
 A student who did not complete the AAS degree could instead complete the requirements of the general major, and any completed courses of the AAS would count toward the major, but in order to come into this articulated transfer agreement program, the AAS must be completed prior to transfer to Viterbo.
 The student cannot be dually enrolled. • Core curriculum and mission seminars (32-52 credits) - see core curriculum section of catalog • Major requirements (28-48 credits) - see below • Final degree requirements - a minimum of 120 college level credits, minimum of 40 credits at the 300/400 level Transfer courses and waivers and/or substitutions could modify the required credit total in the core curriculum and major.
-Western TC - Accounting ACCT 311, 312, 418, 425, BLAW 343, 450, COMM 105, FINA 331, MGMT 341, 374, 492, MKTG 351 Western TC - Financial Services ACCT 311, 312, 313, 321, 415, 416, 418, 425, COMM 105, MGMT 341, 447, Accounting (Minor) Program 449, 492 Accounting (willor) Information Accounting minors get a foundation of financial and managerial expertise and then add additional emphasis in areas like cost accounting, federal tax, and nonprofit accounting.
+Western TC - Accounting ACCT 311, 312, 418, 425, BLAW 343, 450, COMM 105, FINA 331, MGMT 341, 374, 492, MKTG 351 Accounting (Minor) Program Information Accounting minors get a foundation of financial and managerial expertise and then add additional emphasis in areas like cost accounting, federal tax, and nonprofit accounting.
 An accounting minor layers the language of business onto other programs that might use it every day in the workplace like arts administrators or nurse managers.
-Back Accounting, Minor Requirements ACCT 211, 212, nine credits from ACCT 311, 312, 313, 415, 416, 418, 419, 420, BLAW 450, INFO 103, 303.
+Accounting, Minor Requirements ACCT 211, 212, nine credits from ACCT 311, 312, 313, 415, 416, 418, 419, 420, BLAW 450, INFO 103, 303.
 Eight credits must be unique to the minor.
-American Sign Language Deaf Studies (Minor) Program Information
+American Sign Language Deaf Studies (Minor) Program Information American Sign Lang and Deaf Studies, Minor Rqrmnts LANG-201, 202, 210, 301, three credits from CRMJ-375, EDUC-302, 306, 309, ENGL-317, INTP-301, NURS-242, SOCL-320, SOWK-331.
+Eight credits must be unique to the minor.